mimoccc/barcodescanner/README.md

 # barcodescanner
-Barcode scanner for anything include payments, compose support and etc
+Barcode scanner for anything include payments, compose support and etc...
+Android only.